-I’m an impatient artist – when I get an idea in my head, I just want to see it come to life as quickly as possible.
+I am an impatient artist.
+Throughout my life, art has been an outlet for me, a way to express myself when words would not suffice – and when I get an idea in my head, I just want to see it come to life as quickly as possible.

+I'm a scientist as well as an artist – I earned a PhD in astrophysics from Imperial College London for work on experiments searching for the mysterious dark matter that may make up a large fraction of our Universe, and was awarded a Zeldovich Medal for my work on space missions aimed at detecting gravitational waves, the ripples in space-time predicted by Einstein's theory of General Relativity.
+For me, art and science are a natural pair.
 At heart, they are both about observation and maths.
-Drawing and painting are about breaking down what you see into light and shade, and setting that down on paper, informed by an acute awareness of what you may leave out: those things that your visual system, a creature of calculation and approximation and gestalt, will fill in on its own.
+Drawing and painting are about breaking down what you see into light and shade, and setting that down on paper, informed by an acute awareness of what you may leave out: those things that your own visual system, a creature of calculation and approximation and gestalt, will fill in on its own.
 When you get it right, the laws of physics and biology work for you in perfect synchrony, and you end up creating something greater than the sum of its parts.

-If you enjoy what you find here, please do come back.
-I am aiming to upload new work regularly, and I am always working on at least three paintings at any given time, so there should be something fresh to see fairly soon.
-(I did say that I'm an impatient artist, didn't I?)
+If you've enjoyed your time here, please do come back.
+We are aiming to upload new work regularly, so there should be something fresh to see fairly soon.
+(Diana did mention that she's an impatient artist, didn't she?)